klesun-productions/klesun-productions.github.io/entry/public_personal/sys_admin_to_developer_questions.md

 - What does ping terminal command do?
   - It checks whether there is a live server listening for connections on the specified IP address.

+- What is localhost?
+  - The alias for the 127.0.0.1 IP which points to the machine from which it is requested

 - What are advantages and disadvantages of 5 GHz wifi vs 2.4 GHz wifi?
   - 5 Ghz has higher throughput, but lower range